 Generally, the Internet connection in Cebu is weak so having a strong connection in my room is heaven because I had a lot of online tasks needed to be done.
 They also have a dorm-type room for backpackers.

 If you’re looking for a place to hang out, they have a nice terrace where you can sit and relax while enjoying the view of the ocean.
 Their staff are accommodating, they help me arranged my whale shark and Tumalog falls tour.
 If I needed something or had a question, Karen the daughter of the owner is just one call away.

-I walked around the town to observe the life in Oslob.
-Along the way I saw a church with amazing century old beauty.
-There is wide park facing the sea.
+I walked around the town to observe life in Oslob.
+Along the way, I saw a church with amazing century-old beauty.
+There is a wide park facing the sea.
 I saw people sitting on the grass, running kids, some were playing volleyball, others were biking.
 Life in this part of Cebu is so simple and you will see that people are happy.